buk-ola01/Ramadan_30_Days_Challenge/Day-002/README.md

 ## ℹ️ Details

-- Taraweeh is a special prayer performed during the Islamic month of Ramadan, typically after the Isha prayer.
+- Taraweeh is a special prayer performed during the Islamic month of `Ramadan`, typically after the `Isha` prayer.

 - It consists of 8 or 20 units of prayer (rakat), recited in pairs, and usually takes about an hour to complete.

-- Many Muslims consider Taraweeh prayer to be a communal activity and will attend their local mosque to perform it.
+- Many `Muslims` consider `Taraweeh` prayer to be a communal activity and will attend their local `mosque` to perform it.
 It is not mandatory,

-- but it is highly recommended for Muslims to participate in Taraweeh during Ramadan as it is considered a blessed and rewarding act of worship.
+- but it is highly recommended for Muslims to participate in `Taraweeh` during `Ramadan` as it is considered a blessed and rewarding act of worship.

 ### 📒Reading